painot/BSS-Macro/README.md

 # MacroX

 Introduction:
-- MacroX is an assistance application
+- MacroX is an assistance application for you downys
-- 100% safe to use, experience-wise
+- 100% safe to use, experience-wise.
+Inside, ofc.
-- You must use a good, trusted executor
+- You must use a good, trusted executor.
+You brokie
-- I have taken precautions after Hyperion
+- I have taken precautions after Hyperion so you don't get sent

 <br>